IoIxD/png_to_svg/README.md

 Requires go 1.17.
 It exclusively uses libraries built into golang, so in theory, you should be able to do `go build main.go` and get an executable for your operating system.

 As you might guess by that last paragraph, it's a terminal application.
 The only arguments it takes are images to convert, and wildcards are supported so you can convert an entire folder of pngs.

+# Known limitations
+* Perfect blacks don't get rendered.
+This is not a bug, but a solution to a bug.
+I should eventually fix this, but in the mean time you will need to modify your images to use very dark grays instead